anderson-jason573/iperf-testing-with-ansible-playbooks/README.md

  for example:
      "ansible-playbook test1.yml"

-Ansible host groupings are detailed in the '/etc/ansible/hosts' file.
+Ansible host groupings are detailed in the 'ansible_server/hosts_file.txt' file, which is normally found at '/etc/ansible/hosts'.

 "&>/dev/null &" is used in the bash files, to send output to a bit bucket instead of the screen.
 This allows us to access the server, without